Seeker14491/Tweakr/README.md

 `"Special+Horn"`: active when both Special and Horn inputs are active

 You can chain as many inputs as you want using `+`.
+You can repeat the same combination for multiple settings, and they will all activate together.

 #### Valid Inputs